-In summary, it is considered the proposed road network for Stage 1 provides safe, all-weather two-way through roads and safe operational access for emergency service personnel and evacuation purposes; complying with the relevant provisions contained in Section 5.3.2 of PBP 2019.
+In summary, it is considered the proposed road network provides safe, all weather two way through roads and safe operational access for emergency service personnel and evacuation purposes, complying with the relevant provisions contained in Section 5.3.2 of PBP 2019.
+Moreover, the broader road network throughout the concept masterplan has adopted a similar road design and hierarchy.
+The aforementioned evidence applies to all roads within the Study Area and therefore are also consistent with the provisions contained in Section 5.3.2 of PBP 2019.